Reviews11 min read

 ConvertKit Review 2026: Is It Still Worth It for Creators?

-TL;DR: ConvertKit is still one of the best email platforms for solopreneurs, bloggers, and course creators who want clean automation without drowning in complexity.
-It's not the cheapest option, and it's not built for e-commerce giants.
-But for a creator monetizing an audience?
-It delivers.
+TL;DR: ConvertKit remains one of the best email platforms for solopreneurs, bloggers, and course creators who want smooth automation without the headache.
+It's not the cheapest, and it's definitely not made for running a massive e-commerce operation.
+But for creators monetizing an audience?
+It gets the job done.

 Quick Overview: ConvertKit at a Glance